masagrator/ReverseNX-RT/README.md

 Requires SaltyNX 1.4.3+ and Tesla environment installed.
 Links at the end of readme.

-It's compatible with ReverseNX patches/ReverseNX-Tool 2.0.0+ as long as you don't plan to override Default Display Resolution (DDR) in ReverseNX-RT.
+It's compatible with ReverseNX patches/ReverseNX-Tool 2.0.0+.

 It's not compatible with deprecated ReverseNX plugin.